open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 #### Accepted

-Once a proposal is marked Accepted, the Pull Request is merged or the Issue closed, the Proposal-Accepted label is applied, and the accepted design will be in the `/design-proposals` folder.
+Once a proposal is marked as Accepted, the pull request is merged or the Issue is closed, the Proposal-Accepted label is applied, and the accepted design is put in the `/design-proposals` folder.

-One can apply a release label to signify which release of the Edge Microvisor Toolkit release will contain the proposal.
+A release label may be added to signify which release of the Edge Microvisor Toolkit is going to include the proposal.

 #### Declined